garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/test data.md

 - **to ensure the model works for the given testing data**.
 - The testing data should meet two criteria:
 	- It should represent the actual dataset that the model will be used on.
 This means that the testing data should have the same distribution of features as the actual dataset.
+	- It should be large enough to generate meaningful predictions.
+This means the testing data should be large enough to provide a statistically significant test of the model’s performance.